 In December 2011, the Charity took over Hopton’s Charity (registered charity no. 209342 and registered provider of social housing no. A2837).
 With the permission of the Charity Commission, Hopton’s Charity transferred all its assets, liabilities and activities to United St Saviours’ Charity which acts as a single trustee

-There are two committees of the Board: Community Investment Committee, and Finance & Investments Committee.
+There are two committees of the Board: Community Investment Committee, and Finance, Investment and Audit Committee.
 Each Committee meets four times per year.

 Trustees review strategy and priorities of the Charity at their meetings, taking into account grant making, almshouse management and building development programmes, investments and risk management.
 An annual strategy meeting is held by Trustees to plan priorities.